Hinari-404/BBS2061---Metabolic-modeling-4B/README.md

 GEMs allow us to predict flux changes in our model depending on our objective (i.e. maximal ATP production), and constraints (i.e. a certain amount of O2).
 The resulting information can be used to determine main and side reactions, study metabolic switches, simulate metabolism under different conditions, and more!\
 Below, we will give a step by step guide on how to use our repository to simulate aerobic and anaerobic conditions, as well as how transcriptome datasets can be used to modify our GEM.
+For more details, read our paper provided on canvas (not added here for privacy).

 ## Setup